yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 3. Asking the founders during reverse interviews, (good VC) like questions (similar to Heilmeier's Catechisms):

+    1. **What problem are you trying to solve?**
+    2. **Why now?**
+    3. **Why this approach?**
+    4. **What are the unit economics?**
+    5. **What is the impact of your product and why does it matter?**
+    6. **Who are your competitors and what are your asymmetric bets?**
+    7. **Why did you choose this domain?**
+    8. **What is your timeline?** --> People act in accordance to their timeline (high freq trading has high freq trading strategies vs value investing).
+I've seen people work 9-9-6 trying to squeeze money out of the industry in a short period of time.
+    9. **Who owns what and why?** --> Humans are the source nodes of change, whatever an AI does, has a causal source from somewhat up the chain.
+Equivalently responsibility is important for maintaining and improving products.
     1. What problem are you trying to solve?
     2. Why now?
     3. Why this approach?